Grishakov/mikrotik-simple-wireless-v7WIFI/README.md

 This is a simple script for setting up Wi-Fi on a Mikrotik hAP AC2, Mikrotik hAP AC3, Mikrotik hAP AX2, Mikrotik hAP AX3 routers.
 Single SSID for two bands.
+Without "SA Query timeout" or "not responding" problem, tested on apple/samsung/etc.

 The settings are only applicable for wifi-qcom and wifi-qcom-ac drivers.